Seth A. Taft

 Code

-Teachers use all kinds of tools to solve everyday pedagogical and adminstrative problems.
+Educators use all kinds of tools to solve everyday pedagogical and adminstrative problems.
 For me, coding in web development languages (HTML, CSS, and JavaScript) is one of those tools.
-I've developed web-based solutions for advising, qualitative analysis, blind auditions, and more.
+I've developed web-based solutions for degree planning, advising notetaking, qualitative analysis, blind auditions, and more.
 I also made this website and my own take on WORDLE-based word games.
-These things are all made from scratch (i.e., no WordPress or Squarespace).

 Probably the most ambitious thing I ever built was Optimal, a platform for ensemble literature selection.
-It stores records of various aspects of difficulty of a piece, and any user could create one of those records.
-You can search through all the pieces that had been logged and get an average opinion (and plenty of comments) about the difficulty of that piece.
-It is currently in a partially functional state, as it relied on a no-longer-available functionality of Google Sheets.
-Regardless, it's a great example of what technology could do for music education.
+It stored records of various aspects of difficulty of a piece, and any user could create one of those records.
+You could search through all the pieces that had been logged and get an average opinion (and plenty of comments) about the difficulty of that piece.
+It is no longer available, but it's still important to me as a milestone in my journey of developing tools to help me and others do our jobs better.

 Make

-I belive in work-life balance, hobbies, and learning new things.
-When I'm not teaching or making music, I enjoy working with my hands and creating things.
+I belive in containing one's professional life, having hobbies, and learning new things.
+When I'm not serving students, I enjoy working with my hands and creating things.
 Narratives surrounding creativity—especially self-narratives of people who don't think they are creative—seem to present creativity as an abstract or mysterious quality derived more often from a muse than a mind.
-I think that's backwards; as important as ingenuity is, it all start with the act of creating, even re-creating.
-With years of experience as a musician and educator, I also think it's good to have something not ostensibly related to my job so that I can be new at something and keep perspective.
+I think that's backwards; as important as ingenuity is, it all starts with the act of creating, even re-creating.
+With years of experience as a musician and educator, I also think it's good to have something not ostensibly related to my job so that I can be new at something and keep a beginner's perspective.

 Contact

-The best method for contacting me is email: taftsa@gmail.com.
+The best method for contacting me is my personal email, taftsa@gmail.com.

 I'm not very active on social media, but you can find me on Facebook.